Table of Contents

 Collaborating on Projects

-1. Remote pair programming.
+1. Remote pair/group programming (recommended).
 Using Zoom, it is possible for one member of a meeting to take control of the other's computer (the option to request remote control appears when someone is sharing their screen).
 You can therefore program together on one computer remotely.
 Remote control offers the advantage of easily supporting the driver/navigator model that is essential to pair programming because both partners can edit the code directly.
-One partner should open up a window with the particular task and then allow access to the remote partner to control that window.
-You can, of course, use screen sharing and discuss each task if you are uncomfortable with the remote control model.
-However, make sure that each partner has an opportunity to write code.
-This will likely require copy/pasting code back and forth or sharing/emailing python files, which is why we recommend the remote control model.
-Note that you cannot copy/paste code through Zoom chat, because copying from Zoom chat introduces invisible characters that will break the code.
+One student should open up a window with the particular task and then allow access to remote students to control that window.

 Faculty Responsibilities on Disclosures of Discrimination, Harassment, and Sexual Misconduct